Recommend cleaning gutters and downspouts.

 Well Pumps/Septic are not inspected by the home inspector.
 Recommend a separate well and septic test be performed by a third party prior to close.
 No representation of the well/septic is made by the home inspector.

 Although this breaker allows for double tapped connections, the wires are not properly installed at the breaker.
 A breaker that allows for double tapping has a channel on either side of the screw for each wire to terminate.
-This breaker has both wires terminated under 1 side of the breaker.
-This should be evaluated and corrected by a qualifies electrician.
+This breaker has both wires terminated under 1 side of the screw.
+This should be evaluated and corrected by a qualified electrician.

 |13.3||Vents, Flues & Chimneys||X|